-&lt;sup>3 Section 3.1 of O. Reg.
-107/96 provides that a registrant of the CMRITO is exempt from subsection 27(1) of the Act for the purpose of applying electromagnetism if the application is ordered by a member of the CPSO, a member of RCDSO who holds a specialty certificate of registration authorizing the practice of the specialty of Oral and Maxillofacial Surgery or a member of CNO who is a registered nurse in the extended class, and:
+3Section 3.1 of O. Reg.
+107/96 provides that a member of the CMRTO is exempt from subsection 27(1) of the Act for the purpose of applying electromagnetism if the application is ordered by a member of the CPSO and: